 4.1.1 The affairs of the corporation shall be managed by its Board of Directors.
 Directors must be Voting Members in good standing.

-4.1.2 Permissions and privileges for all IGO activities, intellectual and real property and any accounts are awarded at the discretion of the standing BOD and administered by the Executive Committee (as referenced in Section 6.7.1).
+4.1.2 Permissions and privileges for all IGO activities, intellectual and real property and any accounts are awarded at the discretion of the standing Board Of Directors and administered by the Executive Committee (as referenced in Section 6.7.1).

-Section 4.3.
+Section 4.4.
 Regular Meetings.
-The regular meeting of the Board of Directors shall be held on such date as the Board of Directors shall by resolution specify.
-A regular annual meeting of the Board of Directors shall be held without other notice than this bylaw, immediately after, and at the same place as, the annual meeting of members.
+The regular meeting of the Board of Directors shall be held on such date and time as the Board of Directors shall by resolution specify.
+A regular annual meeting of the Board of Directors shall be held without other notice than this bylaw during, and at the same place and time as, the annual meeting of members.
 The Board of Directors may provide by resolution the time and place, either within or outside of the state of Iowa, for the holding of additional regular meetings of the Board without other notice than the resolution.

-Section 4.13.
+Section 4.14.
 Board Member Attendance.
-Board members are expected to attend 75% of scheduled Board meetings.
-Any Board member not meeting this requirement may be removed from office by affirmative act of a simple majority of the Board where a quorum is present.
+Board members are expected to attend all scheduled Board meetings.
+Any Board member missing more than 3 scheduled meetings in any 12 month period may be removed from office by affirmative act of a simple majority of the Board where a quorum is present.

-Section 4.14.
+Section 4.15.
 Removal.
 A Board member may be removed from office by an affirmative act of a simple majority of the Board where a quorum is present.
-Examples of conditions under which a Board member may be removed include, but are not limited to, breach of confidentiality, failure to disclose a conflict of interest, failure to exercise the duties of a Board member, or failing to attend 75% of scheduled Board meetings.
+Examples of conditions under which a Board member may be removed include, but are not limited to, breach of confidentiality, failure to disclose a conflict of interest, failure to exercise the duties of a Board member, or failing attendance as specified in section 4.14.
 The Board member is not eligible to vote in their own dismissal, regardless of the situation in which they are leaving.

 ARTICLE V. OFFICERS